markh-de/KiVar/README.md

 ###### Examples

 The following single entry serves the same purpose as the above [SBCE](#sbce) example.
-Note how even the Aspect Identifier is included in the expression.
+Note how even the Aspect Identifier is included in the same single expression.

 Field name     | Field content
 -------------- | -------------
 `Var`          | `Capacitance Low(10µF) Medium(100µF) High(470µF) None,*(-!
 DNP)`

+The same explanation applies as for the above [SBCE](#sbce) example.

 <a name="sace"></a>